selenecodes/selenecodes/README.md

 - 🌱 I’m currently learning **tensorflow, process mining**

-- 👩‍💻 All of my projects are available at [https://selene.codes](https://selene.codes)

-- 📝 Have a look at my articles on [https://dev.to/selenecodes](https://dev.to/selenecodes)

 - 💬 Ask me about **gatsby, data science or javascript**

 - ⚡ Other interests **gaming, reading, art**